rVnPower/pixivfe/doc/dev/index.md

 3. [Feature Ideas](feature-ideas.md): Proposals for potential features or redesigns that can be implemented into PixivFE, including Pixivision integration, Sketch support, and UI improvements.

-4. [Framework Migration](framework-migration.md): Documentation of the migration from gofiber to net/http.
-This migration was completed in [release v2.8](https://codeberg.org/VnPower/PixivFE/src/tag/v2.8) (commit [1ac6f40b57](https://codeberg.org/VnPower/PixivFE/src/commit/1ac6f40b57608b1576d9e812698e95958c91c626)).

-5. [Guidelines](guidelines.md): Guidelines for code development, including the repository file structure.
+4. [Guidelines](guidelines.md): Guidelines for code development, including the repository file structure.

-6. [Helpful Resources](helpful-resources.md): External links to materials and resources that can aid in PixivFE development, including other Pixiv-related projects and tools.
+5. [Helpful Resources](helpful-resources.md): External links to materials and resources that can aid in PixivFE development, including other Pixiv-related projects and tools.

-7. [Roadmap](roadmap.md): Planned features and improvements for PixivFE, categorized by implementation status and priority.
+6. [Roadmap](roadmap.md): Planned features and improvements for PixivFE, categorized by implementation status and priority.

-8. [Testing](testing.md): Information about the current state of testing in PixivFE and considerations for future testing strategies.
+7. [Testing](testing.md): Information about the current state of testing in PixivFE and considerations for future testing strategies.

-## Features in Development
+## Features in development

 The Features section contains detailed information about specific features that are currently in development or planned for future implementation: